DocA cervicogenic headache is, simply put, a headache thats origin is rooted in the nerves, muscles, and bones of the neck.

 CGH Treatment: Transcutaneous Electrical Nerve Stimulation (TENS)

 Transcutaneous electrotherapy technique involves a device that produces a very low voltage electric current to stimulate the nerves.
-Electric currents are passed through electrodes, which are placed on sticky pads in the localized pain areas.
+Dr. Rodrigues passes electric currents through electrodes via sticky pads in the localized pain areas.
 This treatment is meant to stimulate the sensory nerves, and it is possible to control the frequency of the current in order to suit individual needs.

 CGH Treatment: Instrument-Assisted Soft Tissue Mobilization (IASTM)

 The IASTM technique involves an assessment into the deeper layers of tissues to identify restrictions within these tissues.
 This is performed using handheld instruments and running the affected area using different but specific massage techniques.
 These restrictions may form due to the development of scar tissue, fibrous muscle tissue, chronic inflammation or degeneration.
-Once Dr. Rodriguez identifies the restrictions, they are then mobilized by gently pulling or stretching with the help of special instruments that use traction force.
+Once Dr. Rodriguez identifies the restrictions, he then mobilizes them by gently pulling or stretching with the help of special instruments that use traction force.